stevegwh/powr/README.md

 Submitted for the MSc in Computer Science at University of Kent.

-Module: CO880.
-Login: sgw20.
+Dissertation pending.